-In the event that the grade of one of the parts of the final exam is less than 3.5 out of 10, it will not be averaged with the continuous evaluation, and the final grade for the course (FG) will be given by the formula FG = Min [ 3.5, FE].
-Therefore the rating will be "Suspense".
+In the event that the grade of one of the parts of the final exam is less than 3.5 out of 10, it will not be averaged with the continuous evaluation, and the final grade for the course (FG) will be given by the formula FG = Min [3.5, FE].
+Therefore, the rating will be "Suspense".

-If the scores in both parts of the final exam are both equal to or greater than 3.5 out of 10, the final exam grade may be averaged with the continuous evaluation, and the final marks for the course will be obtained as follows \:
+If the scores in both parts of the final exam are both equal to or greater than 3.5 out of 10, the final exam grade may be averaged with the continuous evaluation, and the final marks for the course will be obtained as follows:

-- Final grade = 0.7 \ FE + 0.3 \ CE (Group A) - Final grade = max (0.7 \ FE + 0.3 \ CE, FE) (Group B)
+- Final grade = max (0.7 \ FE + 0.3 \ CE, FE),

-where EC is the mark of the continuous evaluation out of 10.
+where CE is the result of the continuous evaluation.

-Also:

-The grade of this subject can be averaged with that of Mathematical Methods I so that both are considered to have been passed if the average is equal to or greater than 5 points out of 10 and the grade in both is equal to or greater than 4 points out of 10.
+Also: The grade of this subject can be averaged with that of Mathematical Methods I so that both are considered to have been passed if the average is equal to or greater than 5 points out of 10 and the grade in both is equal to or greater than 4 points out of 10.